Noxmain/tutorial-pip-package/README.md

 ```

 # Setup your package
 Make sure your module contains docstrings for every function, and for the module itself.
-This is very useful for many reasons as we will see later – after all people need to know how to use your Python module.
+This is very useful after all people need to know how to use your Python module.

 Create a directory for your package which will contain the following files:
 ```